Rohit102497/Rohit102497.github.io/_pages/about.md

     <p>Hansine Hansens Veg 18</p>
     <p>Tromsø, Norway 9019</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 I am Rohit Agarwal, a 4th-Year Ph.D. student at the Department of Computer Science, UiT Tromsø, Norway.
 I work on building scalable AI architectures for complex biological systems.
 I work in the [Bio-AI](https://www.bioailab.org/) and [3DNanoscopy](https://www.3dnanoscopy.com/) Lab under the supervision of [Dilip K. Prasad](https://sites.google.com/site/dilipprasad/), [Alexander Horsch](https://en.uit.no/ansatte/alexander.horsch) and [Krishna Agarwal](https://sites.google.com/site/uthkrishth/krishnaagarwal).

 I am interested in making dynamic deep learning models where the number of inputs to a model keeps changing with streaming data.
 I call them [Haphazard Inputs](https://openreview.net/pdf?id=R9CgBkeZ6Z).
 Along with these, I have experience in computer vision and natural language processing.
-Recently, I am also exploring large language models with a focus on continual learning and quantization.
+Recently, I am also exploring large language models (LLMs) with a focus on continual learning and quantization.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.